tecolicom/App-ansicolumn/README.md

     Each column is placed at the unit of 8 by default.
 This option changes the number of the unit.

+- **--margin**=#

+    Each column has at least single character margin on the right side so that they are not placed back-to-back.
+This option specifies the margin width.

 - **--linestyle**=`none`|`truncate`|`wrap`|`wordwrap`, **--ls**=`...`